Employment in the car industry

 The benefits of things becoming more hi-tech not only impacts the industry but the wider economy, at around £1.7 billion.
 It is hoped that by 2035, that number will have grown exponentially to £74 billion, further signifying that the automotive industry is one of the country’s most valuable.

-Immigration has and always will be an integral part of life in the UK, with at least 10% of people employed in the UK automotive manufacturing sector coming from elsewhere in the EU.
+Immigration has been and always will be an integral part of life in the UK, with at least 10% of people employed in the UK automotive manufacturing sector coming from elsewhere in the EU.

 The World Trade Organisation (WTO) adds a 10% tariff to all exports and imports to the UK which equates to around £5 billion.
 The sector generates trade worth more than £100 billion, with over £40 billion being exported and just under £60 billion being imported.